xbmc/action-kodi-addon-submitter/README.md

 ```

-**Note:** The ideia of generating a distribution zip is to automatically exclude some of your files from the submission (e.g. tests, .gitignore, .gitattributes, changelog.txt, etc).
+**Note:** The ideia of generating a distribution zip is to automatically exclude some of your files from the submission (e.g. tests, .gitignore, .gitattributes, changelog.txt for upper versions of Ko, etc).
 This can be accomplished if you store a `.gitattributes` file on the root of your repository containing the following:

 ```
 .gitignore export-ignore